Revisiting the Trade-off between Accuracy and Robustness via Weight Distribution of Filters: Filter Weight Distributions

 \subsection{Empirical Observation}

-As mentioned before, although some models have shown the good adversarial robustness, their clean accuracy is always inferior to the standard models.
+As we know, although some models have shown good adversarial robustness, the accuracy for clean examples is always inferior to the standard models.
 To investigate the underlying reason, we pay attention to the network's weights.
-Because filters can be approximately considered as the independent units of feature extracting, so we compute the means and variances of the filters at different convolution layers, and then use them to evaluate the weight distributions.
+Because filters can be approximately considered as the independent units of feature extracting, we compute the means of the filters at different convolution layers and then use them to investigate the weight distributions.
 Figure \ref{distribution} shows that the means' distribution between the standard and robust models varies greatly.
-To further explore this phenomenon, we directly illustrate the means and variances of a strong standard model and a strong robust model trained by \cite{wang2019improving} with the same network architecture in Figure \ref{fig:result1}.
+Specifically, the robust models have sharp distributions, while standard models have smooth distributions.
+To further explore this phenomenon, we test different network architectures.
+Here, besides the ResNet-18 network in Figure \ref{distribution}, we choose three different network structures including MobileNet-v2, ResNet-50, and WideResNet-34-8.
+The robust models are trained by MTARD \cite{Zhao2022Enhanced}.
+We visualize the weight distribution for the above three models and the result is shown in Figure \ref{fig:distribution_all}.
+The results show that the phenomenon of weight gap widely exists in different network structures but is not just limited to a particular network structure, which can effectively support the existence of the model weights' gap between the standard model and the robust model.
+This evidence indicates that static neural networks are challenging to address the trade-off issue because it is hard to contain two groups of different weights in a static network, which motivates us to develop a novel neural network.

-From the results, we can see that the filter's weight of the standard model shows a rough change, while the filter's weight of the robust model shows a smooth change.
-This contrast illustrates the obvious difference between the standard and robust model.
-The prominent means and variances of the standard model demonstrate that it is easy to capture more subtle image features, which can explain why the standard model is easily affected by adversarial samples with minor perturbations.
-As a comparison, the robust model shows smaller means and variances and is more robust to the adversarial perturbations.
-Different weight sizes between standard and robust models may directly lead to the sensitivity to clean and adversarial examples and can further influence the model's robustness.
+{Some previous studies try to improve the adversarial robustness of DNN models from the perspective of weights \cite{langenberg2019effect,qin2019adversarial,galloway2018adversarial}, which seems similar to our work at first glance.
+Specifically, \cite{langenberg2019effect} has found that adversarial training actually can be regarded as a regularization that leads to low-rank and sparse weights for the trained models, and simultaneously low-rank and sparse weights can promote robustness against adversarial examples. \cite{qin2019adversarial} performs a Taylor expansion of the adversarial loss and then regularizes the high-order Taylor terms to obtain small weights, in this way, the adversarial robustness is improved. \cite{galloway2018adversarial} demonstrates that adversarial training can be seen as translating the data w.r.t. the loss, while weight decay scales the loss.
+The two approaches can be combined to yield one small model that has good adversarial robustness. }